smatthewenglish/LandslideLyndon/README.md

 {"62000500":"QmdKektfKmAEw7f692D7G5yQbacQomeaRmgMDnpqG9bcJv"}
 ```

-As the metadata extension is considered optional for `ERC721` compliance the call to `_setTokenIPFSHash(tokenId, ipfsHash)` could be removed entirely.
+As the metadata extension is considered optional for `ERC721` compliance, if it was deemed desirable the call to `_setTokenIPFSHash(tokenId, ipfsHash)` could be eliminated entirely.

+Notwithstanding the consolidated mapping from type to IPFS hash, assigning individualized token identifiers has emergent utility, as observed by the fact that *The OG* [#8/50](https://niftygateway.com/itemdetail/secondary/0xf924fed62a15c879213e677dada6cf7db5174620/6200050008) is listed on the marketplace for $888.00 (*a substantial markup from others of the same edition*), likely in reference to the tokenID of `6200050008`.
+This is a clear differentiator from the "Multi Token Standard" ERC-1155.